 Keep Off Concrete Floors and Walls

-If you don’t want to kill your paintings, keep them off cold walls and floors or else they might absorb the dampness on these two surfaces and damage.
+If you don’t want to kill your paintings, keep them off cold walls and floors, or they might absorb the dampness on these two surfaces and damage.

 Shun Direct Sunlight